aws-samples/awsome-distributed-training/3.test_cases/2.nemo-launcher/EKS/README.md

 ## 2.4 Mount the filesystem on EKS cluster

-Next to mount the file system, we provide scripts in the fsx-storage-class.yaml, fsx-pv.yaml and fsx-pvc.yaml:
+Next to mount the file system, we provide scripts in the `fsx` folder fsx-storage-class.yaml, fsx-pv.yaml and fsx-pvc.yaml:

 ```bash
 # Storage Class